gabinaomi/gabinaomi/README.md

 ### Hello devs 👋

 I have more than ten years' experience in software development, as well as, system analyst focused in the ERP Protheus.
-The challenging environments in which I've worked have taught to think clearly and fast to find a solution for the custormers' problems.
 During my career, I've developed a deep understanding of human reactions and how to interact with customers in a professional and polite way.
-Today I am mainly focused in frontend engineering.
+Today, I am mainly focused in frontend engineering.

-In my latest experience at Keycash, I had the opportunity to start working with a frontend team, creating products for the real state area using SPA technologies and even SSR applied when necessary.
+In my latest experience at Keycash, I had the opportunity to start working with a frontend team, creating products for the real estate credit area using SPA technologies and even SSR applied when necessary.

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> More about me